planck-repl/planck/site/src/internals.md

 A few Planck ClojureScript namespaces are bundled with Planck in order to provide mappings onto these I/O primitives, exposing the simple APIs—like `slurp`—that you are familiar with: `planck.core`, `planck.io`, and `planck.shell`.

-In a nutshell, that’s really a big part of what Plank _is_: Some glue between ClojureScript and the native host environment.
+In a nutshell, that’s really a big part of what Planck _is_: Some glue between ClojureScript and the native host environment.

 ### Affordances